Command line

 - If you want to disable color output, you can use the

-) flag. - If you want to force color output even if the TTY is not allocated
+--no-color(-k) flag. - If you want to force color output even if the TTY is not allocated

 (non-interactive session), you can use the